-Modelones Dipping Powder Kit quickly became my favorite.
+Of all the kits I tried, Modelones Dipping Powder Kit quickly became my favorite.
 It’s easy to use and get such a variety of colors in one kit.
-Choose between a range of color palettes, including some sparkly powders that make your nails shimmer.
+They have a range of color palettes, including some sparkly powders that make your nails shimmer.

 Keep reading to learn about the best dip powder nail kits for every aspiring nail artist!

 If you’re just dipping your toe into this world, you probably want to know what is the best nail dip powder starter kit.
 You can’t go wrong with any of these products, but to make things easier for you, I picked the best in class for several categories.